 Meet with extraordinary activists, journalists, academics and elected officials to understand the impact of AJWS’s international work.
-You’ll experience how people on the frontlines are tackling some of the world’s most pressing problems—poverty, AIDS, violence, rape, and genocide—to transform their own communities.
+You’ll experience how people on the frontlines are tackling some of the world’s most pressing problems such as the climate crisis and the persecution of women and minorities, to transform their own communities and protect human rights.

 Travel With AJWS